-My fiancee and I have just purchased a c.1905 twin house in kids bounce house the Cedar Park section of West Philadelphia.
+My fiancee and I have just purchased a c.1905 twin house in the Cedar Park section of West Philadelphia.
 It is a typical house for what was originally an upper-middle class streetcar neighborhood (according to the National Register of Historic Places, West Philadelphia contains America’s largest intact collection of Victorian housing stock): three stories (four including the finished attic), a front and back garden, polychrome brickwork on the front facade, and plenty of carved interior oak woodwork and leaded glass.
 The work of those long-dead woodcarvers is truly outstanding– the baroque scrolled staircase and latticed screen in the front parlor made me wonder if these men also plied their craft in Cedar Park’s grand churches, such as Calvary United Methodist and St. Francis de Sales.

 Cedar Park combined the walkability of the old city with the spaciousness of the country.
 In fact, before the rise of the mass-produced automobile, Cedar Park was considered a Philadelphia suburb.
 Unlike the ornate, turreted “Queen Anne” homes in the vicinity, our Cedar Park house is square and stolid, with minimal exterior ornamentation.
 The use of space is very efficient.
 Although the house is almost 3,000 square feet, one wouldn’t guess it when looking at it from the street.
 Philadelphia architectural historian/photographer Joseph Minardi describes houses built in this idiom as “colonial revival,” but they actually don’t bear much resemblance to the “authentic” colonial models in Society Hill.
 Perhaps a hybrid of Colonial Revival and Arts & Crafts would be a fairer description.
 These big houses, Minardi states, were “far from fancy,” but still considered “comfortable for an upper-middle class worker and his growing family…spacious and modern with room for servants to assist the lady of the house.”